stfc/PSyclone/doc/user_guide/profiling.rst

     - ``libpsy_lfric_timer_standalone.a``
       This library contains the LFRic timer object and its dependencies.
       It can be used standalone (i.e. without LFRic) with any program.
-      A runnable example using a gocean code is included in ``examples/gocean/eg5``.
+      A runnable example using a GOcean code is included in ``examples/gocean/eg5``.

     The LFRic timer writes its output to a file called ``timer.txt`` in the current directory, and will overwrite this file if it should already exist.

 Any user can create similar wrapper libraries for other profiling tools by providing a corresponding Fortran